How to Trust Learned Loop Amplitudes: ttH production

 \subsubsection{NLO with Coulomb singularity}

 As a final test of our phase space cluster finding, we investigate the $gg\to t\bar t H$ NLO amplitude without subtracting the Coulomb singularity.
 Indeed, the clustering algorithm now picks up three clusters, including the Coulomb singularity, as shown in the upper right panel of Fig.~\ref{fig:ggttH_NLO_C}.
 The Coulomb cluster appears for small $x_2$ values, corresponding to a small energy of the $t\bar t$ system.
 However, in the corresponding $|\Delta|$ distribution, we observe that the Coulomb singularity cluster only contributes around $4\%$ to the poor-accuracy tail, whereas the two collinear clusters are responsible for $65\%$ of this tail.
 This is because the radiation of the Higgs boson from a top-quark protects the Coulomb singularity, as the top propagators only can go both on-shell in the soft Higgs limit.
+As an additional test presented in App.~\ref{app:sigma_clustering}, we also performed the clustering based on the learned uncertainty finding similar results.

 The pull distribution in the lower left panel of Fig.~\ref{fig:ggttH_NLO_C} shows that, as for the subtracted NLO amplitude, the learned uncertainty using a Gaussian likelihood is underconfident.
 Replacing the Gaussian with a Student's $t$-likelihood significantly improves the empirical coverage, as shown in the lower right panel.